openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 `tkn pac generate`: will generate a simple pipelinerun to get you started with Pipelines as Code.
 It will try to be as smart as possible by detecting the current Git information if you run the command from your source code.

-It has some basic language detection and add extra task depending of the language.
+It has some basic language detection and add extra task depending on the language.
 For example if it detects a file named `setup.py` at the repository root it will add the [pylint task](https://hub.tekton.dev/tekton/task/pylint) to the generated pipelinerun.
 {{< /details >}}

 {{< details "tkn pac resolve" >}}